-On Thursday, March 12, 2020, my colleague Laura Rubenstein and I conducted a webinar with BBG to help employers stay calm amidst the panic as COVID-19 (or coronavirus) went from a distant problem to a pandemic affecting every state.
+On Thursday, March 12, 2020, Laura Rubenstein and Greg Currey conducted a webinar with BBG to help employers stay calm amidst the panic as COVID-19 (or coronavirus) went from a distant problem to a pandemic affecting every state.
 A recording of that webinar is available here.
 As we anticipated and discussed, many things have changed and employers are adjusting on the fly.
 Schools and day care centers are closed for weeks, if not months.
 In many states, bars and restaurants have been forced to close or transition to carry-out or delivery-only options.
 “Social distancing” is a household phrase.
 These changes have had significant impact on employers and, as this has been going on, a number of questions have popped up, from issues mundane to massive, as theoretical issues employers considered when drafting their policies suddenly have real-world impacts.
 A few of those frequently asked questions are below.
 We also have Guidelines from the EEOC to read here

 Q: Can I require that an employee who misses work due to COVID-19 bring a doctor’s note to either confirm the reason for the absence or to certify that they are fit to return to work?